 DRN connects faculty of color and scholars interested in diversity research, to create scholarly communities, facilitate new interdisciplinary collaborations, and to advance the growth and visibility of research by underrepresented faculty as well as research on diversity across MSU.

 EAGLE is the Native American Faculty Staff group active within MSU.

 It is the mission of EPIC: Employee Pride and Inclusion Coalition to create an inclusive and welcoming community that supports faculty, staff, and administrators of diverse sexual and gender identities.
 We view our work through an intersectional lens, centering those with multiple marginalized identities.
-We strive to improve the campus climate for the MSU Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual + (LGBTQIA+) community by:
+SUBSCRIBE EPIC@LIST.MSU.EDU

 The mission is to promote, facilitate and sponsor activities that enable faculty emeriti to be actively engaged with the University and the community and to share their lifetime of experience and expertise.

 A place for Spartans to connect on family related topics with the goal of connecting, building community and share best practices regarding raising or caregiving for children and caregivers.
 Meetings are every second Tuesday from 12pm-1pm during the academic year.
 For questions contact firstname.lastname@example.org